jundalisay/superb/content/en/research/mohammad/quran/sura-010.md

 <!-- 6.
 In the alternation of night and day, and in what Allah created in the heavens and the earth, are signs for people who are aware. -->

+{{< s v="7-8" >}} The following will live in Hell because of what they used to do:
-7. Those who do not hope to meet Us, and are content with the worldly life, and are at ease in it, and those who pay no heed to Our signs.
+- Those who do not hope to meet Us
+- Those who are content with the worldly life, and are at ease in it,

-8. These—their dwelling is the Fire—on account of what they used to do.
+- Those who pay no heed to Our signs.

-{{< s v="9" >}}  As for those who believe and do good deeds, their Lord guides them in their faith.
-Rivers will flow beneath them in the Gardens of Bliss.
+{{< s v="9" >}} The Lord guides those who believe and do good deeds

-{{< s v="10" >}}  Their call therein is, “Glory be to You, our God.”
-And their greeting therein is, “Peace.”
+- {{< s v="10" >}}  Their call in Paradise is: “Glory be to You, our God.”
+- Their greeting therein is, “Peace.”
-And the last of their call is, “Praise be to Allah, Lord of the Worlds.”
+- The last of their call is, “Praise be to Allah, Lord of the Worlds.”

 {{< s v="11" >}}  If Allah were to accelerate the ill for the people, as they wish to accelerate the good, their term would have been fulfilled.

 But We leave those who do not expect Our encounter to blunder in their excesses.

 12. Whenever adversity touches the human being, he prays to Us—reclining on his side, or sitting, or standing.

-But when We have relieved his adversity from him, he goes away, as though he had never called on Us for trouble that had afflicted him.
-Thus the deeds of the transgressors appear good to them.
+- But when We have relieved his adversity from him, he goes away, as though he had never called on Us for trouble that had afflicted him.
+- Thus the deeds of the transgressors appear good to them.

 13. We destroyed generations before you when they did wrong.
-Their messengers came to them with clear signs, but they would not believe.
+- Their messengers came to them with clear signs, but they would not believe.
 Thus We requite the sinful people.

 14. Then We made you successors on earth after them, to see how you would behave.

-15. And when Our clear revelations are recited to them, those who do not hope to meet Us say, “Bring a Quran other than this, or change it.”
+- 15. And when Our clear revelations are recited to them, those who do not hope to meet Us say, “Bring a Quran other than this, or change it.”

 Say, “It is not for me to change it of my own accord.
 I only follow what is revealed to me.
 I fear, if I disobeyed my Lord, the torment of a terrible Day.”

 {{< s v="16" >}} Say, “Had Allah willed, I would not have recited it to you, and He would not have made it known to you.
 I have lived among you for a lifetime before it.